-The Waypoint TerraStar NRT feature provides quick access to precise satellite clock, orbit, code bias and phase bias data, which facilitates Precise Point Positioning (PPP) and PPP ambiguity resolution (PPP-AR) in applications that demand a quick turnaround.
+Waypoint TerraStar Near Real-Time (NRT) Precise Satellite Clocks and Orbits applications that demand a quick turnaround.
 NRT clocks, orbits, code biases and phase biases are provided by TerraStar, NovAtel's partner in high precision positioning products and services.
 TerraStar owns, operates, maintains and controls its global network of GNSS reference stations and the associated infrastructure to ensure maximum operational reliability of its augmentation services for precise positioning.
 With a long history in satellite-based correction services, TerraStar provides seamless delivery of trusted corrections for demanding applications.